pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 volume claim objects for provisioning, so storage drivers do not need to be modified.

+The lifecycle of those volumes is ephemeral: they will get deleted once the pod terminates.

 Because this is expected to be slower than [CSI ephemeral inline volumes](https://github.com/kubernetes/enhancements/issues/596), both approaches will need to be supported.